Get instant support with our search!

 Running monthly simulations will give you a clear picture of who the recurring victims are, as well as highlighting any weaknesses within your organisation.
 These can then be targeted with additional training.

-2. Automated follow-up training to victims of phish
+2. Automated follow-up training for victims of phish

 If your users click on a phishing simulation, you can automatically enrol them into a phishing-awareness training course by using our Phish Remediation tool.
 Any user who interacted with the original phishing simulation will automatically be targeted with a second phish or a course.
 See Phish Remediation.